 Distribution Strategy Implementation

-There are three key steps to implement an effective go-to-market distribution strategy as a newcomer in the Nigeria cosmetics market:
+There are three key steps to implement an effective go-to-market distribution strategy.

-- Market research- this is an essential aspect of your product and brand development.
-It helps foster a better understanding of your target market's needs.
-To be able to create an effective and most powerful formulation that addresses the consumer pain point.
+- Market research– this is an essential aspect of your product and brand development.
+It helps foster a better understanding of your target market’s needs.
+To be able to create a valuable product hat addresses the consumer pain point.